-Contrary-opinion trading is perhaps the best solution to market madness and noise in the markets; it is a “thinking man’s” trading tool.
+Contrary-opinion trading is perhaps the best solution to market madness and noise; it is a “thinking man’s” trading tool.
 A Contrarian is a person who takes an opposing view, especially one who rejects the majority opinion, as in economic matters.
 So, in a nutshell, if a CTA / Money Manager is trading as a contrarian, they are simply establishing positions opposite to the prevailing majority opinion and trend in the market.

-The way a market sentiment indicator should be designed is to measure the “percentage” of bullish psychology surrounding a given market and the bearish sentiment.
+A market sentiment indicator should be designed to measure the “percentage” of bullish psychology surrounding a given market and the bearish sentiment.
 It should be broken down on a scale from 0% to 100%, and then trading rules can be designed around these percentages.
 Example: If the bullish sentiment reading is above 80%, this could signal that everyone is bullish and on the same side of the boat, and a short-selling opportunity could be developing.
-You could also use the market sentiment indicator in confluence with other trading tools, such as trend lines, support, resistance, Fibonacci levels, etc.
+You could also confluence the market sentiment indicator with other trading tools, such as trend lines, support, resistance, Fibonacci levels, etc.

-In this day and age, there are several different indicators and sources to explore in order to come up with your way to determine the bullish sentiment in any given market.
+In this day and age, there are several different indicators and sources to explore to come up with your way to determine the bullish sentiment in any given market.
 (And I highly recommend doing so).
-Or you can subscribe to a service that specializes in determining “bullish sentiment” and gives you their opinion.
-I would recommend back-testing and thoroughly researching any indicator or news service before putting your money into the markets based on taking trades contrary to the prevailing trend.
+Or you can subscribe to a service specializing in determining “bullish sentiment” and giving you their opinion.
+I recommend back-testing and thoroughly researching any indicator or news service before putting your money into the markets based on taking trades contrary to the prevailing trend.
 Here are a few concepts and rules to look at and use once you have determined which bullish sentiment indicator you have faith in and are comfortable with: